zowe/docs-site/docs/extend/extend-apiml/api-mediation-sso.md

 You can extend Zowe and utilize Zowe Single-Sign-On (SSO) provided by Zowe API Mediation Layer (API ML) to enhance system security and improve the user experience.

 This article provides an overview of the API ML single-sign-on feature, the principle participants in the SSO process, and links to detailed Zowe SSO documentation.
-Zowe Single-Sign-On is based on single user authentication which produces an access token that represents the user in communication with z/OS services accessible through the API Mediation Layer.
-The access token is issued by the Zowe Authentication and Authorization Service (ZAAS) which is part of API ML.
+Zowe Single-Sign-On is based on single-user authentication which produces an access token that represents the user in communication with z/OS services accessible through the API Mediation Layer.
+The access token is issued by the Zowe Authentication and Authorization Service (ZAAS), which is part of API ML.
 ZAAS issues an access token based on valid z/OS credentials.
 This token can be validated by any component participating in SSO.

-**Note:** Currently API ML is capable of providing SSO only in a single security domain.
+**Note:** Currently, API ML can only provide SSO in a domain with a single method of security in place.

 - [Zowe API ML client](#zowe-api-ml-client)
 - [API service accessed via Zowe API ML](#api-service-accessed-via-zowe-api-ml)